opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 type we have defined in `G_API_NET()` in the early beginning of the tutorial.

-Network parameters are then wrapped in a `cv::gapi::NetworkPackage`:
+Network parameters are then wrapped in `cv::gapi::NetworkPackage`:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification.cpp netw